 Hello!
 My name is Maya Bose and I am going into my senior year of majoring in bioinformatics at the University of Arizona.
 I am currently in my second summer of participating in the UA’s Undergraduate Biology Research Program and working in the lab of Dr. Rebecca Mosher.
 The focus of the lab is studying RNA-directed DNA Methylation (RdDM), which is a plant-specific process through which small-RNAs are created, processed, and used to direct DNA Methylation of transposable elements in the genome.
 My work is focused on computation and data analysis, which has made the switch to working from home much less of a hassle.
 This fall, I am planning on applying to PhD programs in Bioinformatics.
 In my free time, I enjoy reading (especially sci-fi and fantasy), and re-watching my favorite show, Buffy the Vampire Slayer.

-“My name is Ryan Hecksel and I am a senior at the University of Arizona majoring in molecular and cellular biology with a minor...
+I am a senior at the University of Arizona majoring in Public Health, and I am a member of Dr. Jean McLain’s lab looking ...